-If copied to the right, it would revert to the first column in the table and would change to:
+If copied to the right, it would revert to the first column in the table and changes to:

-The difference between an absolute and relative reference is shown in blue above.
+The difference between the relative and absolute reference for columns is shown in blue above.

-If you have been using Tables for a while, you will notice this is the same syntax as when using the mouse to select and reference multiple columns.
+If you have been using Tables for a while, you will notice this is the same syntax as when referencing multiple columns.

-Or you could include each column individually within the calculation as shown below, that will achieve the same result.
+Or you could include each column individually within the calculation as shown below, which achieves the same result.

 =[@Total] or =[@[Total Value]]

-Also, if the formula is contained in a cell outside of the Table the table name must also be added:
+If the formula is contained in a cell outside the Table, the Table name must also be added:

 =myTable[@Total] or =myTable[@[Total Value]

 To make a row reference absolute, the same principles apply as we saw for column references.
-It does not matter if the reference is inside or outside the Table, the Table name is required in both circumstances.
+It does not matter if the reference is inside or outside the Table; the Table name is required for both.

 =SUM([@Food]:[@Other]) or =SUM(myTable[@Food]:myTable[@Other])